matthewliuswims/name-keeper/README.md

 ^^^Or have boostapped material with a 'work' group with billy joe and mary har examples <-- saying how to delete stuff 0.02) need to change groupsScreen so it comes prepopulated with a group
 1) still need to fix jest..
+2) increased click size - but didnt' do it for the back button

 ### Outstanding Issues
 1) test deleting groups - in a mixed up way